1919 Chicago mayoral election: Campaigning

 Thompson managed to avoid addressing criticisms brought by Sweitzer and Hoyne, and instead touted his own virtues, portraying himself as a patriotic American dedicated to protecting the citizens' constitutional rights.

 Thompson had strong appeal to African American voters.
 This support attracted attacks from Democrats residing in White South Side neighborhoods.
 Thompson also made an effort to appeal to Germans and other groups.

 Sweitzer criticized Thompson's governance, and promised as mayor that he would bring about an efficient and honest government that would not be of embarrassment to the city.

 Sweitzer attempted to appeal to working-class voters.
 He primarily attacked Thompson for corruption.
 Sweitzer was a "wet", meaning that he was against prohibition, which many around the country had been advocating for at the time.

 Independent candidate Hoyne attempted to appeal to the "better element" vote.
 He labeled the two major party nominees as the "gasocracy", deriding their alleged connections to utility companies.
 Hoyne printed leaflets reprinting old German-language campaign buttons of the previous campaigns by Sweitzer and Thompson, attempting to take advantage of World War I sentiments about Germany writing, "This is the sort of Appeal to Racial Prejudice that us a Slur on American Citizenship".
 Hoyne criticized African American support for Thompson, saying, "Since his election as mayor, Thompson has never ceased playing to the Negro vote.
 He has appealed to their prejudices and to their resentment against their actual and fancied grievances."
 Hoyne received the backing of parts of the remaining members of the Democratic Party's Harrison faction, as well as many of the Republicans that had supported Merriam.
-Late in the race, former mayor Carter Harrison Jr. came out in support of Hoyne, calling him Chicago's "only hope".
+Late in the race, former mayor Harrison came out in support of Hoyne, calling him Chicago's "only hope".

 All three of the leading candidates (Thompson, Sweitzer, and Hoyne) were perceived to be amicable towards the city's African-American population.

 Democrats failed to attain party unity.
 Hoyne ultimately diverted potential support away from Robert Sweitzer.

+Fitzpatrick received strong backing from many trade unions.

 A debate was held during the campaign between Thompson and Sweitzer.

 Overall, the general election campaign was considered to be relatively tame compared to other Chicago mayoral elections of the era.
 The Sweitzer and Thompson campaigns kept rather amicable relations between each other until the closing days of the campaign.
 However, near the end of the election, as tensions increased, violence became more regular.